go101/go101/pages/generics/333-about-go-generics.md

 The first Go version supporting custom generics is 1.18 (the current latest version).

-The type parameters proposal tries to solve many code resue problems, but not all.
+The type parameters proposal tries to solve many code reuse problems, but not all.
 And please note that, not all the features mentioned in the parameters proposal have been implemented yet currently (Go toolchain version 1.18).
 The custom generics design and implementation will continue to evolve and get improved in future Go versions.
-And please note that the propsoal is the sky of Go custom generics.
+And please note that the proposal is not the sky of Go custom generics.

 Despite the restrictions (temporary or permanent ones) in the Go custom generics design and implementation, I believe Go custom generics will be used widely in future Go programming.